-It is themed around the socio economic deprivation as well as the exploitation of the village poor.
+It is themed around the socio-economic deprivation as well as the exploitation of the village poor.
 It was translated into English in 1957 by Jai Ratan.

 THE ROOM ON THE ROOF BY RUSKIN BOND

 The Room on the Roof is the story of an orphaned Anglo-Indian boy, Rusty, living in a European colony in Dehradun with his guardian Mr. Harrison, who wants him to stay away from Indians and groom him as a pure Englishman.

 Related: A list of Ruskin Bond’s Best Books

 THE COMPLETE ADVENTURES OF FELUDA BY SATYAJIT RAY

 Between 1965 and 1992, Satyajit Ray wrote a total of 35 Feluda stories, featuring the master sleuth Pradosh C. Mitter, AKA Feluda.

 COMBAT OF SHADOWS BY MANOHAR MALGONKAR

 Manohar Malgonkar’s Combat of Shadows is the tale of an Anglo-Indian woman, Ruby Miranda, who dreams of becoming a pucca memsahib to an Englishman but has to face the reality of racial discrimination prevalent in pre-independence India.

 THE AUTOBIOGRAPHY OF AN UNKNOWN INDIAN BY NIRAD C. CHAUDHURI

 THE GOD OF SMALL THINGS BY ARUNDHATI ROY

-The God of Small Things is a story about the childhood experiences of fraternal twins Esthappen and Rahel, whose lives are destroyed by the “Love Laws” that are laid down by society.
+The God of Small Things by Arundhati Roy is a story about the childhood experiences of fraternal twins Esthappen and Rahel, whose lives are destroyed by the “Love Laws” that are laid down by society.

 THE WHITE TIGER BY ARAVIND ADIGA

 The White Tiger provides a darkly humorous perspective of India’s class struggle in a globalized world.
 The novel has been well-received, making the New York Times bestseller list in addition to winning the Man Booker Prize.

 THE INHERITANCE OF LOSS BY KIRAN DESAI

-The Inheritance of Loss follows the journey of Biju, an illegal immigrant in the US who is trying to make a new life; and Sai, an Anglicised Indian girl living with her grandfather in India.
+The Inheritance of Loss by Kiran Desai follows the journey of Biju, an illegal immigrant in the US who is trying to make a new life; and Sai, an Anglicised Indian girl living with her grandfather in India.

 A SUITABLE BOY BY VIKRAM SETH

-The novel follows the story of four families over a period of 18 months, and centres on Mrs. Rupa Mehra’s efforts to arrange the marriage of her younger daughter, Lata, to a “suitable boy”.
+The novel follows the story of four families over a period of 18 months, and centres on Mrs Rupa Mehra’s efforts to arrange the marriage of her younger daughter, Lata, to a “suitable boy”.

 SEA OF POPPIES BY AMITAV GHOSH

 Her destiny is a tumultuous voyage across the Indian Ocean shortly before the outbreak of the Opium Wars in China and onboard are a diverse cast of characters.

 NARCOPOLIS BY JEET THAYIL

-Bombay is stripped of its glamour, riches, beaches, skylines and we are taken to Shuklaji Street, to Rashid’s opium den, and are impelled to see the other side of Bombay.
+Bombay is stripped of its glamour, riches, beaches, and skylines and we are taken to Shuklaji Street, to Rashid’s opium den, and are impelled to see the other side of Bombay.